| This is the reference page for the HTML pre-processor GTML. It describes

 then the MY_EMAIL definition doesn't apply to

-When you run GTML from the command line on a project file you may want
+fred.gtm. -FWhen you run GTMLfrom the command line on a project file you may want

 to process only some of the files used in it.
 This may be very useful in

-To process only one file of a project you can use the `-F '
+files dependencies (induced by#includecommands).
+To process only one file of a project you can use the `-F'

 argument followed by the name of the file to process.
 File to be processed